-Measuring 48.7 miles in length, from the West Glacier entrance to Glacier National Park to the eastern portal at St. Mary’s the historically designated scenic road was designed by Thomas Vint with Frank Kittredge, both of the National Park Service.
+Measuring 48.7 miles in length, from the West Glacier entrance of Glacier National Park to the eastern portal at St. Mary’s, this historically designated, scenic road was designed by Thomas Vint and Frank Kittredge, both of the National Park Service.
 It opened to the public in 1933 and was completed in 1937.
-Vint along with Stanley Abbott, also designed the Blue Ridge Parkway.
+Vint, along with Stanley Abbott, also designed the Blue Ridge Parkway.

 The result of combined coordinated efforts of the Bureau of Public Roads and the National Park Service, this example of a picturesque roadway provided automobile access to this part of Glacier Park, afforded scenic views with minimal disturbance to natural systems, and, most significantly, inaugurated “landscape engineering’ as a discipline within the Park Service.